 Are you struggling with thread breaks on your embroidery machine when using metallic or polyester thread?
 Metallic thread has an appeal to it that can take your embroidery project from ordinary to extraordinary, but with this benefit often comes struggle.

 Metallic embroidery threads are often overlooked as the troublemakers of the thread family.
 Why?
 Because for most people, metallic threads constantly break when being used.
-In our opinion, metallic thread is simply misunderstood.
+But in our opinion, metallic thread is simply misunderstood.

 Why Does Metallic & Polyester Embroidery Thread Break More?

-The main reason why metallic threads constantly break is because it’s a synthetic thread type which makes it stiffer especially compared to Rayon which is noticeably softer to the touch.
-Polyester is also a synthetic thread, although not as stiff as Metallic.
+The main reason why metallic threads constantly break is that it’s a synthetic thread type.
+This makes it stiffer especially compared to Rayon, which is noticeably softer to the touch.
+Polyester is also a synthetic thread, but it is not as stiff as Metallic.

-As a result, the metallic thread isn’t as soft and malleable as other thread types & when twisted, it breaks easier.
+As a result, the metallic thread isn’t as soft and malleable as other thread types and when twisted, it breaks easier.
 This is a problem because of how most multi-needle embroidery machines prop up the thread spools being used (vertically rather than horizontally).
-When a spool is resting upright on one of your embroidery machine’s pegs, the way that the thread comes off the spool naturally causes the thread to twist (see image below).
-To illustrate this point, think of a roll of toilet paper, if you were to take the toilet paper off while the roll was standing up vertically (the cardboard tube in the middle facing upward) the paper itself would wind up & become kinked.
-Similarly, as metallic thread continues to twist, it becomes more & more wound up which creates tension.
+When a spool is resting upright on one of your embroidery machine’s pegs, the way that the thread comes off the spool naturally causes the thread to twist.

 One last tip: SLOW YOUR EMBROIDERY MACHINE’S SPEED DOWN.
 The faster your machine is running, the more tension you’re putting the thread under.
 I’d recommend between 300 – 400 stitches per minute for optimal results.